samsuh/2026-journal/README.md

 # 2026-journal

+## 6/25/26 - Thursday
+- Went for a ride to seoul forest, went a bit beyond to test the new cassette. it's great. makes cadence easier and makes climbing easier.

 ## 6/24/26 - Wednesday
 - DONE ~~Gym.
 Set B, but only squats/light deadlift, brace practice. then machines, lat pulldown and leg adduction"~~